Ensures human research is conducted ethically and responsibly.

 4.4.
 For amendments to projects approved by an RMIT ethics review body:

 c) The CHEAN or HREC Executive may review and approve amendments out-of-session.
-During the review they may seek additional advice from the Chief Investigator.
+During the review they may seek additional advice from the Principal Investigator.
 Any amendments approved out-of-session will be ratified at the next regular CHEAN or HREC meeting.

 4.5.
 For amendments to projects approved externally: